ericmoritz/restexperiments/docs/source/phase2.rst

 Conclusion
 -----------

-When realistic load is applied the individual implementation end up becomes normalized.
+When realistic load is applied the individual implementations end up becomes normalized.
 The sub-millisecond differences become negligible.

-Unfortunately, when there is load, Varnish has trouble accepting connections between the 750-1000 concurrency levels.
+There is bad news.
+When there is load, Varnish has trouble accepting connections between the 750-1000 concurrency levels.
 These are high concurrency levels and it's likely you would load balance the servers before you reach those levels.
+I am not certain why this is the case.